-If you have additional waste or until your green bags arrive you can present your recycling in thin, transparent bags (such as kitchen bin liners or carrier bags).
-Do not use black bags or your recycling will be collected as general waste!
+Until your green bags arrive or if you have additional waste, you can present your recycling in thin, transparent bags (such as kitchen bin liners or carrier bags).
+Do not use black bags for recycling (NB will more likely be treated as fly –tipping)!

 What can I recycle?

-If your items can’t be recycled, then your local tip can dispose of them safety and cleanly.
+If your items can’t be recycled, then your local site can dispose of them safely and cleanly.
 Hurray!

 The two closest sorting sites in North West Leeds are:

 • Kirkstall Road Household Waste Sorting Site

 • Meanwood Road Household Waste Sorting Site

 Glass bottles can’t go in your green bin, as any tiny shards of glass can ruin expensive screens that are used in the paper recycling process.
 Neither should they go in your black bin.
 They either need to be taken to the recycling site, or one of the numerous bottle banks in the area.
 Throwing glass bottles into the banks is also quite good fun and a great way to relieve some pent up stress.
 See our Leave Leeds Tidy Map for your nearest bottle bank